 The pathophysiology of IBS is known from studies in adults.
 The present concept of IBS is based on an alteration of the brain-gut axis, a bidirectional circuit of communication between the gut and the brain, leading to visceral hyperalgesia and followed by disability[10,12].
-Similar to adults, in children, psychosocial events and distress (anxiety, depression, anger, impulsiveness) influence the visceral hypersensitivity[13-15], but some patients assign the somatic hyperalgesia and the symptoms to the diet composition[16-18].
+Similar to adults, psychosocial events and distress (anxiety, depression, anger, impulsiveness) in children influence visceral hypersensitivity[13-15], but some patients assign the somatic hyperalgesia and symptoms to the diet composition[16-18].
 A very recent meta-analysis found post-traumatic stress disorder (PTSD) to be a significant risk factor for IBS (pooled odds ratio 2.80, 95%CI: 2.06-3.54, P < 0.001), as an exaggerated stress response that can increase visceral hypersensitivity of the gut[19].

-Between the factors that can influence the IBS symptoms or the disease evolution, food was one of the most extensively studied, approximately 60% of IBS patients claiming that certain foods exacerbate their symptoms[20].
+Between the factors that can influence IBS symptoms or disease evolution, food was one of the most extensively studied, with approximately 60% of IBS patients claiming that certain foods exacerbate their symptoms[20].
 Certain food products can generate gastrointestinal symptoms, such as diarrhea, abdominal bloating, discomfort and flatulence, and that was the reason why patients with IBS were advised to restrict the intake of some aliments.
 The most common foods that can induce such symptoms are milk and other dairy products, legumes and pulses, cruciferous vegetables, some fruits (apples, cherries) and grains (wheat, rye)[21,22].

-From this point of view, the most incriminated components are the highly fermentable short-chain carbohydrates, that are slowly absorbed or not digested in the small intestine, leading to the distension of the lumen.
-These were named in 2005 by the Monash group as fermentable oligosaccharides, disaccharides and monosaccharides and polyols (FODMAP), in a paper regarding the link between the western diet (rich in FODMAPs) and the lifestyle in Crohn’s disease patients[23].
+From this point-of-view, the most incriminated components are the highly fermentable short-chain carbohydrates, which are slowly absorbed or not digested in the small intestine, leading to the distension of the lumen.
+These were named in 2005 by the Monash group as fermentable oligosaccharides, disaccharides, monosaccharides and polyols (FODMAP) in a paper regarding the link between the western diet (rich in FODMAPs) and the lifestyle in Crohn’s disease patients[23].

-After the initial publication of “the FODMAP hypothesis”, an intensive research program started, that included the mode of action, the extensive analysis of food components, the development of cut-off levels (in order to define what a low-FODMAP is), the identification of potential side effects, and last but not least, the application of the diet in other situation such as IBS, inflammatory bowel disease and functional dyspepsia.
+After the initial publication of “the FODMAP hypothesis”, an intensive research program started that included the mode of action, extensive analysis of food components, development of cut-off levels (in order to define what a low-FODMAP is), identification of potential side-effects, and, last but not least, the application of the diet in other situations such as IBS, inflammatory bowel disease and functional dyspepsia.

-Since 2005, numerous studies have been published regarding the efficacy of a low FODMAP diet compared to a traditional diet, in releasing the IBS symptoms in adults[24-35].
-There are still several questions regarding this dietary treatment, thus more randomized controlled studies are needed, in order to clearly establish that the low-FODMAP diet is the first line therapy method of IBS[36].
+Since 2005, numerous studies have been published regarding the efficacy of a low FODMAP diet compared to a traditional diet in releasing IBS symptoms in adults[24-35].
+Several questions still remain regarding this dietary treatment, and thus more randomized controlled studies are needed in order to clearly establish the low-FODMAP diet as the first line therapy method of IBS[36].

 Regarding the evaluation of the low FODMAP diet in children with IBS, the first pediatric study was published in 2014.
-In this small open label pilot study, performed in Texas, United States, the potential benefit of a low FODMAP diet was compared to baseline (the usual diet of the child), in reducing the frequency of abdominal pain.
+In this small open label pilot study, performed in Texas, United States, the potential benefit of a low FODMAP diet was compared to baseline (the usual diet of the child) in reducing the frequency of abdominal pain.
 The lowering of mean and maximum pain severity and pain limiting activities in children with IBS was demonstrated for a subset of children with IBS, but the differences between pre- and post-diet symptoms were not statistically significant[37].

-In this review we aim to analyze the published data regarding the implication of a low FODMAP diet in children with IBS, and to discuss the positive or negative effects on the nutritional status and on the physiological development, given that this is a restrictive diet.
+In this review, we aim to analyze the published data regarding the implication of a low FODMAP diet in children with IBS, and to discuss the positive or negative effects on the nutritional status and on the physiological development, given that this is a restrictive diet.

 THE MECHANISM OF ACTION OF FODMAPs